ranijames/Enrichment-analysis/README.md

  2. Basic export.py

-     Basic export helps to fetch all variants within UNIDB for a given list of genes as a new line separated input file.
+     Basic export helps to fetch all variants within datbase for a given list of genes as a new line separated input file.
 The basic export outputs the variants for the given list of genes with a lot of other information about the variants.
 The output is sufficient to apply the CADD, CLASS, and FILTER filter types.
-The filtered variant table is then used for further fetching of healthy individuals and ROPAD patients from UNIDB
+The filtered variant table is then used for further fetching of healthy individuals and ROPAD patients from database

  3.  controls_restricted_Pd.py

-The controls_restricted_Pd.py  is a small python wrapper tool that first establishes a connection to the unidb database  via a function called get_connection.
+The controls_restricted_Pd.py  is a small python wrapper tool that first establishes a connection to the database  via a function called get_connection.
 After that, it calls the variant filter functions from the class utility_filters.py and apply the user mentioned filter on the input variants of the gene of interest.

 # The inputs for the tool are,